TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 Instead, the magnetic field starts to collapse, and the *coil* starts to return the energy it previously extracted.
 The energy that was needed to create the magnetic field is now used, and the *coil* acts like a battery.

 Of course, current can only flow through your load when there is a closed circuit and the electrons can flow back.
 However, at this point the input source is separated, and the circuit is *off* (disconnected).
-That's why a **Buck** converter adds a *diode* so that the current from the *coil* can flow back to it.
+That's why a **Buck** converter needs a *diode* so that the current from the *coil* can flow back in this phase.

 When the **Buck** converter switches back to *on* mode in time *before* the magnetic field has fully collapsed, the process repeats.
 In the *on* phase, the output voltage comes again from the input power supply and is again reduced by the energy that the *coil* needs to rebuild its magnetic field.
 The *diode* is now in blocking mode.